 - Using a meal-tracking app like Cronometer or MyFitnessPal

-- Estimating with the hand method (a palm-sized portion of protein is roughly 20-25g)
+- Estimating with your hand (a palm-sized portion of protein is roughly 20-25g)

 - Reading nutrition labels regularly to identify high-protein foods—over time, you’ll naturally start to memorize the best sources.

-- Planning meals around a protein-first approach (building meals around protein sources instead of carbs or fats)
+- Planning meals around a protein-first approach (building meals with protein as your first focus, then carbs and fats)

 Common Challenges and How to Fix Them